wincent/masochist/content/wiki/GPG key rotation notes.md

 mv 0xF962DC1A1941CCC4.primary.asc 'greg@hurrell.net GPG key 0xF962DC1A1941CCC4 expires 2024-05-17.asc'
 rm 'greg@hurrell.net GPG key 0xF962DC1A1941CCC4 expires 2024-05-17.asc'

-# Now we delete the primary key and re-import the subkeys.
+# Most online guides say that we should now delete the primary key and
-# Note that you can say "y" to the prompt to delete the primary keys
+# re-import the subkeys.
+But you can say "y" to the prompt to delete the
-# and "n" for the subkeys, and that way you don't have to actually
+# primary key and "n" for the subkeys, and that way you don't have to
-# re-import th subkeys aftewards.
+# actually re-import th subkeys aftewards.
+We can just delete the corresponding
+# backup file, as we didn't need it.
 gpg --delete-secret-keys 0xF962DC1A1941CCC4
+rm 0xF962DC1A1941CCC4.subkeys.asc

 # Check that primary key now shown as "#sec" (offline) and subkeys are
 # shown as "ssb" (present):